JaKooLit/Hyprland-v4/README.md

 ## Still in BETA stage

-### A modified script of my Hyprland-v3 [`Link`](https://github.com/JaKooLit/Hyprland-v3)
+### A restructured install script of my Hyprland-v3 [`Link`](https://github.com/JaKooLit/Hyprland-v3)

 ![alt text](https://github.com/JaKooLit/Hyprland-v3.1/blob/main/screenshots/Sample-Tokyo-waybar.png "Default")

 ### ✨  What's new compared to my V3

+- restructured Install script
--  Can modify the packages easily on the install-hyprland-script
+-  Can modify the packages easily. (install-scripts/00-hypr-pkgs.sh) edit as desired
--  Dropped the Mc Mojave theme (apple like) in favor with Tokyo-night-theme
+-  Added Tokyo-night-theme and TokyoNight-SE icons
 -  using dunst instead of mako
--  Added Tokyo SDDM Theme
+-  Added Tokyo-Night SDDM Theme
 -  Use a wofi-power menu instead of wlogout
 -  Added the following:
     - a. mission center (windows like task manager) - right click on cpu waybar module